Aimée-Adèle Le Bouteiller

-Aimée-Adèle Le Bouteiller (2 December 1816 - 18 March 1883) was a French Roman Catholic professed religious of the Sisters of the Christian Schools of Mercy of Saint Julie Postel.
-She assumed the religious name of "Marthe" upon her solemn profession and became noted for her work for the congregation in a range of capacities.
+Aimée-Adèle Le Bouteiller (2 December 1816 - 18 March 1883) was a French religious sister of the Sisters of Marie Madeleine Postel.
+She assumed the religious name Marthe and became noted for her work for the congregation in a range of capacities.

 She was close friends with Placide Viel who was her novice mistress; this would bring her into conflict with Viel's elder cousin who was at odds with Viel.
 Nevertheless, the religious attempted to live a model life based on the tenets of the Gospel.